understandable-machine-intelligence-lab/Quantus/CONTRIBUTING.md

 - `evaluate_instance()`: Gets model and data for a single instance as input, returns evaluation result.

 The following methods are optimal for implementation:
 - `custom_preprocess()`: In case `general_preprocess()` from base class is not sufficient, additional preprocessing steps can be added here.
 This method must return a dictionary with string keys or None.
 If a dictionary is returned, additional keyword arguments can be used in `evaluate_instance()`.
+Please make sure to read the docstring of `custom_preprocess()` for further instructions on how to appropriately name the variables that are created in the function.
 - `custom_postprocess()`: Additional postprocessing steps can be added here that is added on top of the resuling evaluation scores.

 ### Using Helpers